 NCCIH T32 Training Grant

-The T32 Training Grant, “Research Training in Natural Product Complementary and Integrative Health” supports 6 predoctoral trainees in the Department of Pharmaceutical Sciences working towards a Ph.D. in natural products research.
-Funded by the Office of the Director (OD and the National Center for Complementary and Integrative Health (NCCIH) of the NIH, the main scope of this grant is to train the next generation of scientists to have the knowledge and skills required for the discovery of new therapeutic agents from natural product sources and the establishment of safety and efficacy of widely used dietary supplements and natural product-derived drugs.
-This training award will thereby enrich a legacy core mission of the UIC College of Pharmacy, housing the Pharmacognosy Institute (PHCI) and other NIH-funded Research Centers in the College of Pharmacy.
+The T32 Training Grant, “Research Training in Natural Product Complementary and Integrative Health” supports six predoctoral trainees working towards a Ph.D. in natural products research in the Department of Pharmaceutical Sciences.
+Funded by the National Center for Complementary and Integrative Health (NCCIH) of the NIH, the main scope of this grant is to train the next generation of scientists to have the knowledge and skills required for the discovery of new therapeutic agents from natural product sources and the establishment of safety and efficacy of widely used dietary supplements and natural product-derived drugs.
+This training award thereby enriches a legacy core mission of the UIC College of Pharmacy, housing the Pharmacognosy Institute (PHCI) and other NIH-funded Research Centers in the College of Pharmacy.
 The PHCI evolved from the UIC Botanical Center (P50AT00155, 1999-2022) and integrates UIC hallmark programs in pharmacognosy (“Pcog”) and adjacent the natural products sciences, such as the Program for Collaborative Research in the Pharmaceutical Sciences (PCRPS) established in 1984.